vaadin/maven-integration/archetypes/vaadin-archetype-widget/src/main/resources/archetype-resources/README.md

 To debug project and make code modifications on the fly in the server-side:
 - Start the project with Run > Debug configurations...
-- Create a new Maven Build configuration for "vaadin:compile jetty:run"
+- Create a new Maven Build configuration for "package jetty:run"
 - If you have JRebel, also enable that from the JRebel tab
 - After you run it, you can access the demo application at http://localhost:8080/ and make code modifications on the server-side classes and SCSS files on the fly.